Holiday travel upended as forecasters warn of ‘bomb cyclone’ - NewsBreak

 The cold weather extended to El Paso and across the border into Ciudad Juarez, Mexico, where migrants have been camping outside or filling shelters as they await a decision on whether the U.S. will lift restrictions that have prevented many from seeking asylum.

 Elsewhere in the U.S., authorities worried about the potential for power failures and warned people to take precautions to protect older and homeless people and livestock — and, if possible, to postpone travel.
-Some utilities were urging customers to turn down theirs thermostats to conserve energy.
+Some utilities were urging customers to turn down theirs thermostats to conserve energy.1 dead in Central Kansas car crash

 “This event could be life-threatening if you are stranded,” according to an online post by the National Weather Service in Minnesota, where transportation and patrol officials reported dozens of crashes and vehicles off the road.